Insights into the structure and kinematics of a Milky Way-like galaxy: Correlation between kinematics and large-scale structures

 In summary, our combined analysis reveals a strong connection between the large-scale gas dynamics and the localised evolution of spiral arm segments in our galactic model.
 On global scales, peaks in the gas surface density trace the spiral arms and coincide with marked deviations in both radial and tangential velocity residuals.
 Gas tends to decelerate in their circular motion inside the arms, while radial velocity patterns highlight alternating converging and diverging flows at spiral arm locations.
 These large-scale features are consistent with previous N-body simulation results.
 For example, \citet{Kawata2014} found that gas around spiral arms exhibits sharp velocity variations, and \citet{baba2015dynamics} showed that spiral arms form through swing amplification and dissolve due to dynamical forces.
-Our results illustrate the inter-linked and transient nature of spiral structures and gas dynamics.
-While a spiral pattern is always visible and distinct in the gas, any given spiral segment only survives as a single coherent feature for a few tens of Myrs, and this timescale is dictated by the amplitude of the radial motions present in the gas.
+This is also in line with recent \textit{Gaia} observations by \citet{Natsuki2024}, which show that the Perseus arm appears to be dissolving as stars escape the arm, while the Outer arm is likely growing with stars converging, both behaviours closely linked to the observed velocity fields.
+Our results further illustrate the inter-linked and transient nature of spiral structures and gas dynamics.
+While a spiral pattern is always visible and distinct in the gas, any given spiral segment only survives as a single coherent feature for a few tens of megayears, and this timescale is dictated by the amplitude of the radial motions present in the gas.
 Indeed, if this is the dominant mechanism by which arms grow and dissolve, then we might be able to infer the typical lifetime of spiral arms in the Milky Way, by measuring the amplitude of the gas radial motions.
 Of course the ability for a given gaseous spiral arm to grow and survive large-scale disruption in these dynamically evolving systems, might change if gas self-gravity and stellar feedback were to be included in our model, and we will explore this in future work.

-\section{Summary and Conclusion}
+\section{Summary and conclusion}